sayedimac/coursecontent/README.md

-# SOme content for the Azure training I am doing!
+# Some content for the Azure training I am doing!

 THere are some scripts and other files we might use in my trianing